This post may contain affiliate links. Please read our disclosure policy.

 • Herbs: You can use any spices or herbs that you like.
 Woody herbs like sage, rosemary and thyme are the best because the flavors improve upon heating.
 But you can add more delicate herbs like chives, cilantro or parsley after baking.

 • Cinnamon: I use a generous pinch of cinnamon in this recipe because it adds just a little depth and warmth to the dish.
 It also brings out the natural sweetness in the butternut squash.
 You can also add a pinch of my pumpkin pie spice or even my speculoos spice mix!
 It can also be omitted if desired.
+You could also go South of the Border with this taco seasoning recipe instead!

 • EVOO: I use extra virgin olive oil in this recipe but you could use any cooking oil of choice or omit it completely.